 Composite artwork has the potential to be fresh and innovative.
 Because there are so many potential combinations of images and styles, the possibilities are endless.
 Within my own body of work, I classify these types of paintings and drawings as "Composite Realism", because they involve elements of intense realism combined with abstract patterns and forms.
-This is a great way to interweave arcane concepts such as philosophy, the depths of time, the mystery of memory, theories of creation, and the assorted pursuits of science (to name just a few!) with more accessible imagery, such as cows, fish, or cupcakes.
+This is a great way to interweave arcane concepts such as philosophy, the depths of time, the mystery of memory, and the assorted pursuits of science (to name just a few!) with more easy imagery, such as cows, fish, or cupcakes.
 What fun!

 The creativity of composite artwork lies in unexpected juxtapositions of different elements.
 Familiar images can be enlarged, cropped, shrunk, distorted, or arranged in surprising ways that redefine the meaning of the objects depicted.
 The habitual meanings we assign to objects suddenly become more fluid, more changeable, even more elusive.
 In other words, everyday images are recontextualized - given a new life.